sombriks/node-libgpiod/README.md

 ## known issues

+- libgpio 2.x series is around the corner and it's API is incompatible with 1.x the 2.x branch (under development) will handle 2.x while 0.x and 1.x will support libgpiod 1.x series.

 - gpio character device needs
   [special udev rules](https://blog.oless.xyz/post/fedorarpigpio/#udev) in order to belong to a special group so non-root users could access it freely